 - IP Law360 named Rob as an elite “Legal Lion” in 2017 for his significant jury trial victories in complex patent infringement litigations against formidable law firms.

 - Wapp Technologies, LLC v.
 Micro Focus, Inc., HP Enterprises, Inc. (E.D.
 Texas Case No. 4:18-cv-00469-ALM).
-Lead counsel, won jury trial and $172.5 million jury verdict of willful infringement (the full amount requested at trial) against publicly traded UK company that acquired HPE’s software business in multi-patent infringement case in March 2021.
-Verdict appears to be the largest verdict in the history of the Sherman Division courthouse in Eastern District of Texas.
-Opposing Counsel: Maschoff Brennan LLP, Shelton Coburn LLP.
+Lead counsel for Wapp Tech, winning a $172.5 million jury verdict of willful patent infringement (the full amount requested at trial) against Micro Focus, a publicly-traded UK company that acquired HPE’s software business for $8 billion.
+The court described the verdict in a post-trial order as the largest verdict in the history of the Sherman Division of the U.S. District Court for the Eastern District of Texas.
+Defendants settled in July 2021 paying our client $67,500,000 cash (which is public information) and the settlement was widely reported in IP Law360, numerous UK and US news outlets, and disclosed in SEC filings.
+Opposing Counsel: Maschoff Brennan LLP, Shelton Coburn LLP, Covington & Burling LLP.

 - Polaris PowerLED Technologies, LLC v.
 Samsung Electronics Ltd. (E.D.
 Texas).
 Lead counsel in a substantial patent infringement case involving automatic brightness control technology implemented in Samsung mobile phones and televisions.
 His team won the claim construction and mostly all pre-trial motions.
 The case settled favorably on confidential terms on the eve of jury trial after defeating Samsung’s motions for summary judgment, Daubert motions and motions to strike expert opinions, and motions in limine.
 Opposing Counsel: Covington & Burling LLP.